idolactivities/vtuber-things/docs/guides/subtitling.md

 pick a font that is similar to the original font, as long as it's also readable.
 You can find various free fonts on sites like [DaFont](https://www.dafont.com/), just try not to go too crazy.

+## Font Size

+If you plan to upload to Twitter or YouTube, many people will be watching on mobile, which makes it all the more important to have a big, bold font for your subtitles.

+As a rule of thumb, I would use font size 64 or larger for 720p video and 100 or larger for 1080p video.